ppresto/tfc-hcpc-pipelines/tfcb_workspaces/scripts/TFE_Workspace_README.md

 # TFE Automation Script
 `./scripts/addAdmin_workspace.sh` creates a workspace that is integrated with a GitHub repo.
 This script creates your initial ADMIN Workspace which holds global vars including sensitive terraform/env variables and should be locked down to owners only.
-This workspace can then be used to securely create child workspaces configured with sensitive credentials already encrypted as write only values.
-Allow other users access to the child workspaces that are already linked to specifc github repos and branches that they can manage.
-Other users and teams can manage their own infra without ever having access to AWS credentials.
+This workspace will be used to securely create child workspaces configured with sensitive credentials already encrypted as write only values.
+This model can allow other teams/users access to a specific child workspace that has a webhook to a specifc github repo/branch and will automatically run plans for PR's, and apply any commits.
+This enables other users and teams to get up and running quickly, and manage day 2 ops for their own infra without ever having access to the AWS credentials used to provision.

 ## Introduction
 This script uses curl to interact with Terraform Enterprise via the Terraform Enterprise REST API.
 The same APIs can be used from Jenkins or other solutions to incorporate a Terraform Enterprise API driven workflow into your CI/CD pipeline.